Chart Color Schemes

 Age

-The median age in Surrey Hills (East) - Mont Albert is 42 years, which is significantly higher than Greater Melbourne's average of 37 years and Australia's national average of 38 years.
-The 65-74 age group comprises 10.3% of the population, compared to a lower percentage in Greater Melbourne.
-Conversely, the 25-34 age group makes up 11.6%, which is less than the Greater Melbourne figure.
-Post-2021 Census data shows that the 75-84 age group has increased from 5.3% to 7.3%, while the 15-24 cohort has risen from 13.3% to 14.8%.
-However, the 65-74 age group has decreased from 11.2% to 10.3%.
-Population forecasts for 2041 indicate substantial demographic changes in Surrey Hills (East) - Mont Albert.
-The 75-84 age group is projected to grow by 43%, reaching 1,123 people from the current figure of 785.
-Notably, the combined 65+ age groups are expected to account for 53% of total population growth, reflecting the area's aging demographic profile.
-Conversely, the 0-4 and 35-44 cohorts are projected to experience population declines.
+The median age in Surrey Hills (East) - Mont Albert is 42 years, significantly higher than Greater Melbourne's average of 37 years and Australia's national average of 38 years.
+The 65-74 age group constitutes 10.3% of the population, compared to a lower prevalence of the 25-34 cohort at 11.6%.
+Post-2021 Census data shows the 75 to 84 age group grew from 5.3% to 7.3%, while the 15 to 24 cohort increased from 13.3% to 14.8%.
+Conversely, the 65 to 74 cohort declined from 11.2% to 10.3%.
+Population forecasts for 2041 indicate substantial demographic changes, with the 75 to 84 age group expected to grow by 43%, reaching 1,123 people from 785.
+Notably, the combined 65+ age groups will account for 53% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 0 to 4 and 35 to 44 cohorts are expected to experience population declines.